blockchainsllc/in3-docs/docs/api-java.md

 ``int``   **pos**
 ======== ===========
 ```

 ##### getUncleCountByBlockHash

-Returns the number of uncles in a block from a block matching the given block hash.
+Returns the number of uncles in a block from a block matching the given blockhash.

  > public `long` getUncleCountByBlockHash([`String`](#class-string) block);